PoojaSSW/GifFinder/README.md

 ## Interactivity

 There are few aspects to this app:

 1 Search

-2 Pagination(More data loads as user scorlls through teh page reaching the bottom, default limit is 20)
+2 Pagination(More data loads as user scorlls through the page reaching the bottom, default limit is 20)

 3 Modal (click on any gif to view the details of the Gif (title, user, urls)